 This work draws together conservation of different types of rice, diversity analysis, gene discovery, and dissemination of advanced genetic and breeding resources.
 It presents a unique opportunity to maximize the use of conserved traditional and wild types of rice and modern rice varieties.

-IRRI is home to the International Rice Genebank, the world's largest repository of rice genetic diversity, containing about 110,000 different types of rice from all over the world.
+IRRI is home to the International Rice Genebank, the world's largest repository of rice genetic diversity, with more than 132,000 rice accessions and wild relatives from all over the world.
 With international treaties and agreements ensuring the equitable and responsible sharing and use of rice genetic diversity, IRRI provides seeds for free to farmers and researchers.

 Browse rice data